 This region of the state is well-known for its abundance of bird species.
 In fact, New Hanover County has nine sites along the NC Birding Trail.
 Discover the beauty of Airlie Gardens on one of its monthly birding hikes or sign up with Wilmington Water Tours to eat Breakfast with the Birds.
 For an up-close and personal look at the wildlife of a barrier island, you won’t want to miss a Masonboro birding tour with Wrightsville Beach Scenic Tours, and the Cape Fear Audubon Society offers guided field trips year-round.

-Between the NC Aquarium at Fort Fisher and the adjacent Fort Fisher State Recreation Area, the Kure Beach area is an excellent destination for interpretive programs, summer camps, surf fishing workshops, and behind-the-scenes tours.
+Between the NC Aquarium at Fort Fisher and the adjacent Fort Fisher State Recreation Area, the Kure Beach area is an excellent destination for interpretive programs and summer camps.
 Nearby Carolina Beach State Park also has its own comprehensive event calendar with ranger-led hikes, turtle talks and more.
-At the Fred & Alice Stanback Coastal Education Center in Wrightsville Beach, learn about a range of topics from oysters to rain gardens or experience Touch Tank Tuesday.

 Mountain bike enthusiasts of all ages will love Blue Clay Park in Castle Hayne where you’ll enjoy more than eight miles of single-track trails through pine forest and wildflowers.
 The Gary Shell Cross City Trail is a multi-use greenway that takes you through residential neighborhoods, shopping areas, and several historical points.
 This 15-mile trail runs from Wade Park to the Intracoastal Waterway at the Wrightsville Beach drawbridge and allows for plenty of sight-seeing opportunities and snack breaks.
 Carolina Beach’s 1.2-mile Island Greenway affords wooded and waterside views.